-- Define a living organism. - Recognize the common characteristics of all living organisms. - Describe the differences between prokaryotic and eukaryotic cells. - Know the main cellular compartments and their function. - Know the general principles of cellular metabolism. - Know the molecular basis of transmission of hereditary traits. - Understand the molecular basis of gene expression and its regulation. - Know the differences between mitosis and meiosis. - Know the basic mechanisms of cell differentiation. - Recognize and describe the dysregulation consequences of the main processes operating in the cell and the molecular bases of the diseases. - Know the correct genetic terminology. - Know the main inheritance models of monogenic, chromosomal and multifactorial diseases. - Know the main biological mechanisms that cause hereditary diseases. - Reconstruct family pedigrees and calculate disease recurrence. - Comprehend and use the main kinds of genetic tests properly.
+- Define a living organism. - Recognize the common characteristics of all living organisms. - Describe the differences between prokaryotic and eukaryotic cells. - Know the main cellular compartments and their function. - Know the general principles of cellular metabolism. - Know the molecular basis of transmission of hereditary traits. - Understand the molecular basis of gene expression and its regulation. - Know the differences between mitosis and meiosis. - Know the basic mechanisms of cell differentiation. - Recognize and describe the dysregulation consequences of the main processes operating in the cell and the molecular bases of the diseases. - Know the correct genetic terminology. - Know the main inheritance models of monogenic, chromosomal and multifactorial diseases. - Know the main biological mechanisms that cause hereditary diseases. - Reconstruct family pedigrees and calculate disease recurrence.

-Applying knowledge and understanding: The overall goal of the integrated biology and genetics teaching is to learn the experimental method and its applications in the study of fundamental biological phenomena.
-Therefore, the main objective will be to stimulate the ability to conduct accurate and well documented as well as to develop critical and analytical skills in order to make verifiable generalizations.
-By the end of the course, students should be able to apply the experimental method to the study of biological processes and understand and explain the molecular and cellular mechanisms underlying diseases.
-Additionally the students will acquire the ability to analyse family pedigrees and clinical and molecular genetic data useful for genetic counselling as well as to understand the main types of genetic tests and their correct usage.
-Finally they will be able to calculate recurrence risk of genetic diseases.
+Applying knowledge and understanding: The overall goal of the integrated biology and genetics teaching is to learn the scientific method and its applications in the study of fundamental biological phenomena.
+Therefore, the main objective will be to stimulate the ability to conduct accurate and well documented observations as well as to develop critical and analytical skills in order to make verifiable generalizations.
+By the end of the course, students should be able to apply the scientific method to the study of biological processes and understand and explain the molecular and cellular mechanisms underlying diseases.
+Additionally, students will acquire the ability to analyze family pedigrees and clinical and molecular genetic data useful for genetic counseling.
+Finally, they will be able to calculate recurrence risk of genetic diseases.